Front Range Fed

 • Make it gluten-free.
 Use coconut aminos instead of soy sauce for a gluten-free alternative.

 • Add some heat.
-If you're in the mood for a spicy dip, add some chili powder, or use hot honey instead of regular for some sweet heat.
+If you're in the mood for a spicier sauce, add some chili powder, or use hot honey instead of regular honey for some sweet heat.

 • Make it mild.
 Want more of a sweet sauce?
 Reduce the amount of sriracha and add a touch more honey.